Mining Label Distribution Drift in Unsupervised Domain Adaptation: Label Distribution Matching

 where $\mathbbm{1}$ is the indicator function.
 Note that $w_k$ consists of two parts, where the first term manages the imbalanced class size within source domain itself, and the second awards or punishes the matched or mismatched pairs between source and target accordingly. $\alpha$ is the parameter to control the influence of source class imbalanced scale.

-Using weights in terms of categories according to the optimal matching toward classified probabilities, we are able to distinguish classes that misaligned and less relevant to positive transfer from well-aligned ones during training.
-By re-weighting samples in source domain by class-wise weights, the size or corresponding categories is enlarged or shrunk accordingly, then further push the source label distribution to the unknown target one dynamically.
+Using weights in terms of categories according to the optimal matching toward classified probabilities, we are able to distinguish classes that are misaligned and less relevant to positive transfer from well-aligned ones during training.
+By re-weighting samples in source domain by class-wise weights, the sizes or corresponding categories are enlarged or shrunk accordingly, then further push the source label distribution to the unknown target one dynamically.